aws/aws-sdk-go/README.md

     takes the request package's Option function option types as the variadic argument.

-In addition to the API operations the SDK also includes several higher level methods that abstract checking for and waiting for an AWS resource to be in a desired state.
-In this list we'll use WaitUntilBucketExists to demonstrate the different forms of waiters.
+In addition to the API operations, the SDK also includes several higher level methods that abstract checking for and waiting for an AWS resource to be in a desired state.
+In this list, we'll use WaitUntilBucketExists to demonstrate the different forms of waiters.

   * WaitUntilBucketExists. - Method to make API request to query an AWS service for a resource's state.
 Will return successfully when that state is accomplished.

   * WaitUntilBucketExistsWithContext - Same as WaitUntilBucketExists, but adds support for the Context pattern.
-In addition these methods take request package's WaiterOptions to configure the waiter, and how underlying request will be made by the SDK.
+In addition, these methods take request package's WaiterOptions to configure the waiter, and how underlying request will be made by the SDK.

 The API method will document which error codes the service might return for the operation.
 These errors will also be available as const strings prefixed with "ErrCode" in the service client's package.
-If there are no errors listed in the API's SDK documentation you'll need to consult the AWS service's API documentation for the errors that could be returned.
+If there are no errors listed in the API's SDK documentation, you'll need to consult the AWS service's API documentation for the errors that could be returned.

 ```go